thenish251/calculator/README.md

-# Calculator-Using-JS
-Basic Calculator application made with HTML,CSS &amp; Plane JavaScript
+Online calculator for quick calculations, along with a large collection of calculators on math, finance, fitness, and more, each with in-depth information. application made with HTML,CSS&JavaScript